Miskatonic-Investigative-Society/CoC7-FoundryVTT/coc7/manual/en/character_creation.md

 The _occupation_ creation process is the following one:

-1. Go to [fas fa-suitcase]Items Directory
+1. Go to [fa-solid fa-suitcase]Items Directory
-2. Cick on [fas fa-suitcase]Create Item
+2. Click on [fa-solid fa-suitcase]Create Item

     - Give the skill a name
     - Set _Type_ to _Occupation_